 Polyester spandex fabric with foam backing – this is mostly used for home furnishings

-Nylon Spandex Fabric – This stretchy material is usually used to make swimwear , lingerie ( sports bras) active wear – those super stretchy cycle shorts worn by cycling champions are made in this fabric.
+Nylon Spandex Fabric – This is a super stretchy material is usually used to make swimwear , lingerie (sports bras) active wear – those super stretchy cycle shorts worn by cycling champions are made in this fabric.
 It has a very nice 4 way stretch (15% spandex mostly).
 Tricot ( Italian Tricot etc) is a Nylon Spandex which has 25-50% stretch.
 There is a sheer nylon spandex material which is popular as a lingerie making fabric.

 Rayon knit /Spandex – this has a good stretch and it is a very silk like smooth.
 This combination make it ideal for making very fitting and comfortable garments .
 Bamboo rayon is specially smooth.